Geometric leaf of symplectic groupoid: Log-canonical coordinates for

+{In \cite{10.1093/imrn/rnac101}, it was proposed} to set $\widehat{A}=M_1^T M_2$.
+Easy to observe that $\widehat{A}$ is upper triangular. {Upon normalization discussed below, matrix elements $a_{i,j}$ of $\widehat A$ satisfy similar Poisson relation as geodesic functions defined in the Section~\ref{sec:geometricleafdimension}.
+We call $a_{i,j}$ \emph{ (generalized) geodesic functions}. }

-{ The upper-triangular matrix $A\in\mathcal{A}_n$ is constructed from the collection $\mathcal{M}_1,\mathcal{M}_2,\mathcal{M}_3$ providing the Poisson map constructed from the collection of Fock-Goncharov parameters equipped with the Poisson structure $\mathcal{P}_{tr}$ to $\mathcal{A}_n$ equipped with symplectic groupoid Poisson bracket $\mathcal{P}_{sym}$.
-Note that the expression of any element of the upper triangular matrix in terms of Fock-Goncharov parameters depends solely on the product $Z_{k,0,n-k}\cdot Z_{n-k,k,0}$ and not independently on on $Z_{k,0,n-k}$ or $Z_{k,n-k,0}$.
-Therefore, the parameters $Z_{k,0,n-k}$ and $Z_{n-k,k,0}$ can be amalgamated.
-It means that each pair of vertices with parameters $Z_{k,0,n-k}$ and $Z_{n-k,k,0}$ is replaced by one vertex assigned with the product $Z_{k,0,n-k}\cdot Z_{n-k,k,0}$ for all $k\in [0,n]$.
-The weight of the arrow from $Z_{i,j,\ell}$ to the new vertex is the sum of the weight of the arrow from $Z_{i,j,\ell}$ to $Z_{k,0,n-k}$ and the weight of the arrow from $Z_{i,j,\ell}$ to $Z_{n-k,k,0}$.
-Similarly, the weight of the arrow from the new vertex to $Z_{i,j,\ell}$ is the sum of the weight of the arrow from $Z_{k,0,n-k}$ to $Z_{i,j,\ell}$ and the weight of the arrow from $Z_{n-k,k,0}$ to $Z_{i,j,\ell}$.
-This amalgamation procedure leads to a new quiver with $n$ parameters less.
+The upper-triangular matrix $\widehat{A}$ is constructed from the pair $(\mathcal{M}_1,\mathcal{M}_2)$ providing the Poisson map been built from the collection of Fock-Goncharov parameters equipped with the Poisson structure $\mathcal{P}_{tr}$ to the upper-triangular matrices equipped with symplectic groupoid Poisson bracket $\mathcal{P}_{\text{sym}}$.
+The expression of $\widehat{A}_{ij}$ in terms of Fock-Goncharov parameters depends neither separately on $Z_{k,0,n-k}$ nor on $Z_{k,n-k,0}$ but only on the product $Z_{k,0,n-k}Z_{n-k,k,0}$.
+Therefore, in the description of all matrix entries $\widehat{A}_{ij}$ $n-1$ parameters $Z_{k,0,n-k}$ and $Z_{n-k,k,0}$ are replaced by their products $Z_{k,0,n-k} Z_{n-k,k,0}$, which results in a new quiver with $n-1$ parameters less.
 The amalgamated quiver has $n-1$ remaining frozen variables $Z_{0,k,n-k}$.
-The amalgamated quiver has exactly $n-1$ independent Casimirs which are products of first powers of particular $Z_{ijk}$, $i\ne 0$ and exactly one square $Z_{0,k,n-k}^2$, $k\notin \{0,n\}$. } Hence, the set of such Casimir functions is in one-to-one correspondence with the set of frozen variables $\{Z_{0,k,n-k}| k=1\dots n-1\}$.
-More exactly, a Casimir function corresponds to the unique frozen variable whose square enters the Casimir function.
-We label the generators of the algebra of Casimirs by the frozen variables of the amalgamated quiver.
-Choosing the symplectic leaf such that the value of any of the particular Casimir functions is one, we obtain an upper-triangular matrix with \emph{ones on the main diagonal}.
-Condition that Casimir equals one allows to express the corresponding frozen variable $Z_{0,k,n-k}$ through the remaining entries of the Casimir.
-Hence frozen parameter $Z_{0,k,n-k}$ can be expressed in terms of mutable parameters and can be dropped from the set of coordinates.
+Amalgamation results in the appearance of exactly $n-1$ new independent Casimirs \cite{10.1093/imrn/rnac101}, which are products of first powers of particular $Z_{ijk}$, $i\ne 0$ and exactly one square $Z_{0,k,n-k}^2$, $k\notin \{0,n\}$.
+Choosing the symplectic leaf in which all of these new Casimir functions are equal to unity, we obtain an upper-triangular matrix with \emph{units on the main diagonal}.
+The condition that Casimir equals one allows us to express the corresponding frozen variable $Z_{0,k,n-k}$ through the remaining Fock-Goncharov parameters entering the monomial expression of the Casimir.
+Hence, the frozen parameter $Z_{0,k,n-k}$ can be expressed in terms of the other mutable parameters and can be dropped from the set of coordinates.
+We denote the set of all this conditions \emph{the normalizing condition}. } }